MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/8-train.md

 ## Training and consumption code

-Once your model is done training, Model Builder generates a few files and adds them to your project.
+Once your model is done training, Model Builder generates a few files prefixed with your model's name and adds them to your project.
 These files are nested under your *.mbconfig* file.

 - **\<MODEL-NAME\>.zip**: A serialized version of your model.
 - **\<MODEL-NAME\>.training.cs**: This file contains the model training pipeline.
 Your model training pipeline is made up of the data transformations and algorithm used to train your machine learning model.
 See [data transforms](/dotnet/machine-learning/resources/transforms) and [how to choose an ML.NET algorithm](/dotnet/machine-learning/how-to-choose-an-ml-net-algorithm) for more details.